lakaThabrew/Nano_processor_Version_2/README.md

 # Nano Processor Version-2

 Nano Processor Version-2 is a 4-bit custom-designed processor written in VHDL.
 It is the second version of a minimalistic processor architecture designed for educational and experimental use on FPGA boards.
+This is an extension of the previous version 1 of the nano processor. **https://github.com/lakaThabrew/Nano_processor_Version_1**

 ## 🧠 Features